Becoming a new mother is the beginning of a lifelong chapter, whether you are a public figure or not.

 Nothing feels awkward anymore – when we were trying for a kid, we would get unsolicited and well-meaning conception advice too.

 They have been very kind, warm and welcoming.
 There is a certain connection in that shared experience.
-They have been sending me their well wishes and they have also sent me handwritten cards after I popped.
+They have been sending me their good wishes and they have also sent me handwritten cards after I popped.

 I remember this old aunty with walking difficulties, who made an effort to pass cards to the volunteers to pass to me.
 It’s very heartwarming.

 There is a human spirit in MacPherson; it’s a wonderful community.
-There is a strong local flavor and “人情味” (human touch), which is very similar to the kind of feeling in the housing estate I grew up in.
+There is a strong local flavour and “人情味” (human touch), which is very similar to the kind of feeling in the housing estate I grew up in.